ChrisCho-H/bitcoin-sdk-js/README.md

 to create a simple bitcoin transaction._

-bitcoin-sdk-js provides various features which help to **create various type of bitcoin transaction so easily🚀**, including **advanced smart contract like multisig, hashlock, timelock and combination of them😍**.
+bitcoin-sdk-js provides various features which help to **create various type of bitcoin transaction so easily🚀**, including **advanced smart contract like multisig, hashlock, timelock, combination of them, and even your own smart contract**.

 ## Install
 ``` bash